oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 their semantics.
 This specification therefore defines how Verifiable Credentials can be expressed using SD-JWT.

-JWTs (and SD-JWTs) can contain claims that are registered in the IANA JWT Claim Registry [IANA-JWT], as well as public and private claims.
+JWTs (and SD-JWTs) can contain claims that are registered in "JSON Web Token Claims" registry as defined in [@!RFC7519], as well as public and private claims.
 Private claims are not relevant for this specification due to the openness of the three-party-model.
-Since SD-JWTs are based on JWTs, this specification aims to express the basic Verifiable Credential data model purely through JWT Claim Sets, using registered claims while allowing Issuers to use additional registered claims, as well as new or existing public claims, to make statements about the Subject of the
+Since SD-JWTs are based on JWTs, this specification aims to express the basic
+Verifiable Credential data model purely through JWT Claim Sets, using registered claims while allowing Issuers to use additional registered claims, as well as new or existing public claims, to make statements about the Subject of the